parallelvirtualcluster/pvc/docs/getting-started.md

     * `base.yml` configures the `base` role and some common per-cluster configurations such as an upstream domain, a root password, a set of administrative users, various hardware configuration items, as well as and most importantly, the basic network configuration of the nodes.
 Make special note of the various items that must be generated such as passwords; these should all be cluster-unique.

     * `pvc.yml` configures the `pvc` role, including all the dependent software and PVC itself.
 Important to note is the `pvc_nodes` list, which contains a list of all the nodes as well as per-node configurations for each.
-All nodes, both coordinator and not, must be a part of this list.
+All nodes must be a part of this list.

 0. In the `pvc-installer` directory, run the `buildiso.sh` script to generate an installer ISO.
 This script requires `debootstrap`, `isolinux`, and `xorriso` to function.
 The resulting file will, by default, be named `pvc-installer_<date>.iso` in the current directory.
 For additional options, use the `-h` flag to show help information for the script.